matomo-org/developer-documentation/docs/3.x/custom-reports.md

 Reports and metrics are the two types of analytics data Piwik calculates and stores:

 - *metrics* are just single values, like **visits**
-- *reports* are two dimensional arrays of values, usually metric values, and are stored using the [DataTable](/api-reference/Piwik/DataTable) class.
+- *reports* are two-dimensional arrays of values, usually metric values, and are stored using the [DataTable](/api-reference/Piwik/DataTable) class.

 Additionally, each row of a report can link to another DataTable.
 These linked DataTables are called **subtables**.
 </div>